bergkvist/ttk4147/miniproject/README.md

 The main function loop then simply waits for the next y-value, supplies the reference error to the controller before sending the actuation u back to the server.

+IO is generally slow, especially over a network, which is why these tasks should not block other things from executing.
+You might also be able to send and receive data at the same time - which is why sending and receiving are given each their their own thread, while the parent thread controls these, as well as doing the computational work required.

 ### Controller
 A PID controller was chosen, with the suggested controller parameters.
 (Kp = 20, Ki = 1000, Kd = 0.01).
 You can find these constants (among with other constants) in `./src/config.h`.